 In order to be diagnosed with PTSD, six criteria have to be met.
 The person had to have experienced, witnessed or was confronted with an event that involved actual or threatened death or serious injury, or a threat to the physical integrity of the person or others.
 The person's response to the event was intense fear, helplessness or horror.
 Often the individual will have recurrent and distressing recollections of the traumatic event.
 This may take the form of intrusive images or thoughts, flashbacks, nightmares, or strong emotional or physical reactions when the person encounters reminders of the event.
 Avoidance symptoms are also prevalent.
 This can take the form of effortful avoidance and numbing or dissociation.
 Patients may attempt to avoid thoughts, feelings or conversations about the trauma and try to avoid activities, places, or people that remind them of the trauma.

-Numbing or dissociation are reflected by the inability to recall important aspects of the event; diminished interest or participation in significant activities; feelings of detachment or estrangement from others; or a restricted range of affect.
+Numbing or dissociation are reflected by the inability to recall important aspects of the event; diminished interest or participation in significant activities; feelings of detachment or estrangement from others; or a restricted range of effect.
 Traumatized patients may also have a sense of a foreshortened future.
 Veterans are vulnerable to PTSD as are assault and rape victims.
 Often shame and fear of negative judgement are barriers to seeking help.
-Patients may try a number of maladaptive ways to cope with their feelings which may include substance-abuse and other forms of self-medication and escape from psychological pain.
+Patients may try a number of maladaptive ways to cope with their feelings, which may include substance abuse and other forms of self-medication and escape from psychological pain.

-If you've experienced a traumatic event or are presenting the aforementioned symptoms, contact Markham Psychological Services.
+If you've experienced a traumatic event or are presenting any of the symptoms mentioned, contact Markham Psychological Services for PTSD treatment in Richmond Hill.